How to Launch Apps Globally: A Complete Guide [10+ Key Steps]

-There are many moving parts in any international launch, so setting a clear strategy is very important.
+There are many moving parts in any international app launch, so setting a clear launch strategy is very important.

 You might even need to create new workflows within your business to accommodate many different local versions of your app going forward — including regular updates.

 3) Localize Your App